gSchool/movie-crud/README.md

 ## HOME PAGE

 - Your homepage can be whatever you want.
-Make sure it has a link to your index page tho.
+Make sure it has a link to your index page.

 ![Home](/mockups/home.png)